-Table 3-10: Recommendations to "General Exemptions from Requirement for a Development Permit" Sections 14.2.1 d) through 14.2.1 e) OCP Bylaw No. 1130
+Table 3-15: Recommendations to "General Exemptions from Requirement for a Development Permit"

+Sections 14.2.1 d) through 14.2.1 e)

+OCP Bylaw No. 1130

-General Exemptions from Requirements for a Development Permit Policy 14.2.1 d) Current Text Evaluation and Explanation of Need for Change in Development Permit Areas No. 1, 2, 3 and 4, for changes to the height of an existing building, including the addition of another storey, providing there is no increase in the building footprint; Areas within DPA 1, 2, 3 and 4 may be located in areas where coastal flooding due to SLR is expected.
+Policy 14.2.1 d) Current Text Evaluation and Explanation of Need for Change in Development Permit Areas No. 1, 2, 3 and 4, for changes to the height of an existing building, including the addition of another storey, providing there is no increase in the building footprint; Areas within DPA 1, 2, 3 and 4 may be located in areas where coastal flooding due to SLR is expected.
 Changing the height of an existing building is a development that involves substantial works.
-This type of development implies an increase of the structure's overall service life, which could extend to a time when 0.5m SLR or 1.0m SLR is expected.
+This type of development implies an increase of the structure's overall service life, which could extend that a time when 0.5m SLR or 1.0m SLR is expected.
 It is important for parcel owners to incorporate the minimum required FCLs to reduce the potential risk and damage associated with coastal flooding.
-The recommended policy change maintains the flexibility of a parcel owner to add an additional storey, but requires the parcel owner to adhere to the guidelines presented in draft DPA X. Recomme nded Text in Development Permit Areas No. 1, 2, 3 and 4, for changes to the providing there is no increase in the building footprint; however, DPA height of an existing building, including the addition of another storey, X will apply; Policy 14.2.1 e) Current Policy Evaluation and Explanation of Need for Change in Development Permit Areas No. 1, 2, 3 and 4, for structures which are 10 m (107 ft ) or less in size providing they are sited more than 15 metres from a natural marine shoreline; Some areas within the designated DPA 1, 2, 3 and 4 are located in areas where coastal flooding due to SLR is expected.
-Structures such as a garden/tool sheds, gazebos, etc. are examples of typical structures with a footprint of roughly 10m or less.
+The recommended policy change maintains the flexibility of a parcel owner to add an additional storey, but requires the parcel owner to adhere to the guidelines presented in draft DPA 9.
+Recomme nded Text in Development Permit Areas No. 1, 2, 3 and 4, for changes to the broviding there is no increase in the building footprint; however, DPA Policy 14.2.1 e) Current Policy Evaluation and Explanation of Need for Change in Development Permit Areas No. 1, 2, 3 and 4, for structures which are 10 m2 (107 ft2) or less in size providing they are sited more than 15 metres from a natural marine shoreline; Some areas within the designated DPA 1, 2, 3 and 4 are located in areas where coastal flooding due to SLR is expected.
+Structures such as a garden/tool sheds, gazebos, etc. are examples of typical structures with a footprint of roughly 10m2 or less.
 These buildings may or may not be temporary, and may be affected by the 0.5m and 1.0m SLR.
 The current policy exempts a development permit only if the structure is sited inland of the setback identified in DPA 1 (i.e. 15m).
-With the introduction of the new draft DPA X, the recommended policy change requires the structure to be sited inland of the setbacks identified in both DPA 1 and draft DPA X, in order to limit the potential risk and damage associated with coastal flooding.
-Recommended Policy in Development Permit Areas No. 1, 2, 3 and 4, for structures which are 10 m (107 ft ) or less in size providing they are sited inland of the setbacks described in DPA 1 and DPA X.
+With the introduction of the new draft DPA 9, the recommended policy change requires the structure to be sited inland of the setbacks identified in both DPA 1 and draft DPA 9, in order to limit the potential risk and damage associated with coastal flooding.

+...in Development Permit Areas No. 1, 2, 3 and 4, for structures which are 10 m2 (107 ft2) or less in size providing they are sited inland of the setbacks described in DPA 1 and DPA 9.

-Table 3-11: Recommendations to "General Exemptions from Requirement for a Development Permit"Sections 14.2.1 f) through 14.2.1 q)OCP Bylaw No. 1130
+Table 3-16: Recommendations to "General Exemptions from Requirement for a Development Permit"

+Sections 14.2.1 f) through 14.2.1 q)

+OCP Bylaw No. 1130